8483/notes/topics/excel.md

 # Insert pictures from URL

-This code gets images from a URLs and inserts them in the column to the right of the URL.
+This code gets images from URLs and inserts them in the column to the right of the URL.

 1. Have a column with the image URLs, usually in range `A:A`.
 Leave an empty column on the right i.e. `B:B`.
 2. Open the Developer/Visual Basic tab.